Friedrich Josias, Prince of Saxe-Coburg and Gotha

-Friedrich Josias, Prince of Saxe-Coburg and Gotha (Friedrich Josias Carl Eduard Ernst Kyrill Harald; 29 November 1918 – 23 January 1998) was the head of the Ducal Family of Saxe-Coburg and Gotha and titular Duke of Saxe-Coburg and Gotha from 1954 until his death.
+Friedrich Josias Carl Eduard Ernst Kyrill Harald Prinz von Sachsen-Coburg und Gotha (29 November 1918 – 24 January 1998) was a German member of a formerly noble family, the House of Saxe-Coburg and Gotha, formerly dukes of Saxe-Coburg and Gotha.
+He served in the army of Nazi Germany from 1938 to 1945 as an officer.
+He succeeded to head of the family in 1954.
 He was a great-grandson of Queen Victoria.